Frequently Asked Questions

 Will colored lenses help a person with dyslexia read better?

 There is no solid research evidence that using colored lenses will improve reading for dyslexics.
 For people with dyslexia to learn to read, they must receive many hours of careful, systematic instruction in the sound system of the language.
 Any other treatments which may be recommended and attempted should not replace direct instruction in reading and writing.
-See recent article regarding color lenses in the following link: click here.
+See recent article regarding color lenses.

 How do I know if my child has dyslexia?